 Awards: Award amounts will range from $1,000 to $8,000, with consideration given to higher amounts if warranted.

-For further opportunities across more disciplines, visit the UNL Office of Global Strategies grants page.
+For further international opportunities across more disciplines, visit the UNL Office of Global Strategies grants page.